MawWebby/3D-Printing-Firmware/README.md

 <p> Before we begin, please make sure to have either a printer machine controller, such as Simplify3D or Octoprint, installed on a system to be controlled before continuing.</p>
 <p>1.
 Download the Arduino IDE Version 2.x.x</p>
 <p>2.
 Install Arduino IDE</p>
 <p>3.
-Give Read/Wiret Priviledges to Arduino if Arduino is not able to access USB already</p>
+Give Read/Write Priviledges to Arduino if Arduino is not able to access USB already</p>
 <p>4.
-Clone the Repository by saving as ZIP file.</p>
+Download the Latest Version of the Repository Under the Tags Section and Downloading the ZIP File.</p>
 <p>5.
 Extract the Downloaded Repository</p>
 <p>6.
 Open the Folder Called "3DPrintingSketch"</p>
 <p>7.
 Open the File Called "3DPrintingSketch.ino"</p>